github-cloudlabsuser-1996/azure-search-openai-demo/README.md

+# Project Title

+This project is created by Diego from John Hancock.
+Here, you'll find a brief description of what the project does and its purpose.
+This section is intended to give readers a quick overview of the project's functionality and its value proposition.

+## Installation

+Provide detailed instructions on how to install and set up your project.
+Include any prerequisites or dependencies that need to be installed beforehand.

 # ChatGPT-like app with your data using Azure OpenAI and Azure AI Search (Python)

 This solution's backend is written in Python.
 There are also [**JavaScript**](https://aka.ms/azai/js/code), [**.NET**](https://aka.ms/azai/net/code), and [**Java**](https://aka.ms/azai/java/code) samples based on this one.
 Learn more about [developing AI apps using Azure AI Services](https://aka.ms/azai).